MinterTeam/minter-network-web/content/docs/index.md

 Validators have one main responsibility:
--   Be able to constantly run a correct version of the software: validators need to make sure that their servers are always online and their private keys are not compromised.
+-   Be able to constantly run a correct version of the software: validators need to make sure that their servers are always online, and their private keys are not compromised.
     If a validator misbehaves, its bonded stake along with its delegators' stake and will be slashed.
 The severity of the punishment depends on the type of fault.
-There are 3 main faults that can result in slashing of funds for a validator and its delegators:
+There are 2 main faults that can result in slashing of funds for a validator and its delegators:

--   **Double signing**: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A
+-   **Double signing**: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A for 5% of stake
--   **Unavailability**: If a validator's signature has not been included in the last 12 blocks, 1% of stake will get slashed and validator will be turned off
+-   **Unavailability**: If a validator's signature has not been included in the 12 of 24 last blocks, validator will be turned off and banned for 24 hours

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed,